January 31 – February 3, 2021 nor'easter: Mid-Atlantic and Northeast

 In Virginia, state police responded to at least 270 crashes and almost as many vehicles stuck on January 31, and four firefighters were injured after a spin-out in Richmond.
 In Maryland, police responded to at least 70 crashes and dozens of calls.

 Washington, D.C. received its first one-inch snowfall total since February 20, 2019, with 1.4 in (as of the afternoon of January 31) measured at the Reagan National Airport.
 The storm brought 7.7 in of snow to Philadelphia, causing delays and cancellations of flights at Philadelphia International Airport.
 In Allentown, Pennsylvania, an elderly woman with Alzheimer's disease was found dead on February 1, after wandering outside of her house and freezing due to hypothermia.
 In Tioga County, Pennsylvania, a 42-year-old woman died in a crash, while a 69-year-old man died from crashing due to slick conditions in Bucks County, Pennsylvania.
 In Adamstown, Maryland, a 64-year-old man died after a recycling services truck he was riding on overturned due to an icy roadway.
 The Maryland State Police responded to 330 crashes, 146 disabled or unattended vehicles and 891 calls for service between 8 a.m.
 EST Sunday and 5 a.m.
 EST Monday.
 Maryland received 20.5 in at most from this nor'easter.
 The National Weather Service reported a total of 27.3 in of snow at Lehigh Valley International Airport.

 A man in Bergen County, New Jersey was killed after his vehicle caught fire.
 Police reported that he continuously revved his SUV's engine in an attempt to get it out of a snowbank, when the engine caught fire.
 On February 1, New Jersey state police reported that they had responded to over 660 vehicle crashes and over 1,000 motorist aids within the past day.
+New Jersey Route 35 through Belmar was closed due to flooding.
 The highest recorded snowfall in New Jersey was 35.5 in in Mount Arlington, nearly breaking a record total from one event in the entire state.